kristian-lange-tw/JATOS_docs_v3/pages/Migrate-from-v2-to-v3.md

 ## Keep your database with the update

-The structure of the database changed from JATOS 2 to JATOS 3.
-Upgrading it is not difficult, but keep in mind that this is irreversible: while JATOS 3 can read result data exported from JATOS 2, the opposite direction won't work.
+The schema of the database changed from JATOS 2 to JATOS 3.
+JATOS does this automatically.
+But keep in mind that this is irreversible: once JATOS updated the database it can't be used an JATOS 2 anymore.
 So always back up your database in a safe place before upgrading, in case anything goes wrong.